I Saw Her Standing There Chords | The Beatles Guitar Lesson

 | E7 | B7 | E7 | E7 |

-It follows a 16-bar blues structure, but here’s the thing: in 30 years, after playing this song with at least 100 different bands, I’ve never once heard anyone stick to this progression during the solo.
-Every band just defaults to the verse progression instead!
+It follows a 16-bar blues, but here’s the thing: in 30 years, after playing this song with at least 100 different bands, I’ve never once heard anyone stick to this progression during the solo.
+Every band defaults to the verse progression instead!

-A super pro guitarist listens carefully in bar three—waiting to see if that C chord is going to appear in bar 12.
-Or, even more shockingly, find out how the band members have done the unthinkable—actually listened to the original recording!
+A super pro guitarist listens carefully in bar three—waiting to see if that C chord appears in bar 12.
+Or, even more shockingly, discovers that the band members have done the unthinkable—listened to the original recording!

 Here’s a chord chart.